raphaelletseng/raphaelle.github.io/_posts/2019-09-03-Visualising_company_diversity_data_with_kibana_and_elasticsearch.md

 Kibana is an open source analytics and visualisation platform that works with elasticsearch.
 It's a great way of seeing the relationships that exist in your datasets.
+This is a short explanation of my first explorations with Kibana.

 ## 1. How do you set up kibana and elasticsearch?
 Setting up kibana and elasticsearch requires downloading both from [elastic.co](https://www.elastic.co/products/elastic-stack).